Tax Season Preparation: 5 Steps to Get Ready for This Season

 4. Update Your Withholding or Self-Employment Payments

-Did you get a large refund this tax season?
-If so, the amount you're withholding from your paycheck might be larger than necessary — meaning you're giving the government an interest-free loan out of your earnings.
+Did you receive a refund last year that seemed especially large or do you anticipate one this year?
+If so, you may have needed to adjust the amount you’re withholding from your paycheck because it might be more than necessary — meaning you're giving the government an interest-free loan out of your earnings.
 You can correct this by filling out Form W-4 and giving it to your employer.
 Similarly, if you're self-employed, you should check if your quarterly payments were too large or too small last year and adjust this year's payments accordingly.
 Payments that are too large represent money that isn't earning interest for you, while too-small payments usually result in penalties from the IRS.

 5. Make Tax-Advantaged Contributions

 Now is a good time to contribute to tax-advantaged retirement accounts and to donate to charities.
-Although you can deduct charitable donations that you make up until the end of the year, and you have until the tax deadline to make IRA contributions for the preceding year, it's smart to get these contributions out-of-the-way sooner.
-Then you know you won't miss the deadlines, and you won't have to juggle retirement contributions and tax preparation at the same time during next tax season.
+Keep in mind that you can deduct charitable donations you made up until the end of 2018, and you have until the tax deadline to make IRA contributions for the preceding year.

 Working on tax season preparation early may not give you a stress-free season, but it can definitely mitigate the chaos and make the whole process easier to handle.